calvinhp/vagrant-freebsd/README.md

 ## Credits

-I forked this repository from [wunki freebsd].
+I forked this repository from [arkadijs freebsd].

 ## License